ShahilPatel-IITDh/AI-Lab-Assignments/README.md

 # AI-Lab-Assignments
-Solution code for Assignments in AI Lab
+Solution codes for Assignments in AI Lab